Progressive Multifocal Leukoencephalopathy in HIV

 In April 2013, the Neuroinfectious Disease Section of the American Academy of Neurology released a consensus statement on the diagnostic criteria of progressive multifocal leukoencephalopathy (PML) that stated that PML can be diagnosed either histopathologically or with clinical, radiologic, and virologic evidence.
 [40]

-The classic histopathologic features of PML (triad of demyelination, bizarre astrocytes, and enlarged oligodendroglial nuclei) with evidence of the presence of JC virus by electron microscopy, immunohistochemistry, or PCR establish the diagnosis.
-Alternatively, the presence of compatible clinical features, classic radiologic findings, and a positive CSF JC virus PCR is considered sufficient for the unequivocal diagnosis of PML.
-[38]
+The diagnosis of Progressive Multifocal Leukoencephalopathy (PML) is confirmed through a combination of histopathologic features—demyelination, bizarre astrocytes, and enlarged oligodendroglial nuclei—along with the detection of JC virus via electron microscopy, immunohistochemistry, or PCR.
+Alternatively, a diagnosis can be made with compatible clinical symptoms, classic radiologic findings on MRI, and a positive CSF JC virus PCR, which together provide sufficient evidence for an unequivocal diagnosis of PML.
+[40]

-Lack of clinical or radiologic features despite CSF JC virus PCR positivity when diagnosis is based on clinical criteria, or failure to demonstrate JC virus despite classic histopathologic features when histopathologic criteria are used, reduces the diagnostic certainty to probable PML.
-Patients with probable PML should be managed as having PML.
-[38]
+However, the absence of clinical or radiologic features despite a positive CSF JC virus PCR, when using clinical criteria, or the inability to demonstrate JC virus despite classic histopathologic features, when using histopathologic criteria, categorizes the diagnosis as probable PML.
+Patients with probable PML should be managed as if they have confirmed PML.
+[40]

 The diagnosis of PML remains less certain in the possible PML category.